apify/apify-docs/docs/data_collection_fundamentals/browser_devtools.md

 ![Chrome DevTools JavaScript command execution]({{@asset data_collection_fundamentals/images/basic-console-commands.webp}})

 > You can interact with the page in many more ways using the Console.
-If you want to dive deeper we recommend this [tutorial on documents](https://javascript.info/document).
+If you want to dive deeper we recommend this <a href="https://javascript.info/document" target="_blank">tutorial on documents</a>.
 A web page in a browser is called a document.

 ## [](#next) Next up

 In this chapter we learned the absolute basics of interaction with a page using the DevTools.
 In the [next chapter]({{@link data_collection_fundamentals/using_devtools.md}}), you will learn how to extract data from it.
-We will collect the most popular websites on the internet from [Amazon Alexa](https://www.alexa.com/topsites).
+We will collect the most popular websites on the internet from <a href="https://www.alexa.com/topsites" target="_blank">Amazon Alexa</a>.